sheikhwasmir/EC-103-WINTER-2023/index.md

 ### Check your attendance [here](https://docs.google.com/spreadsheets/d/1yNiIIjAywhVXiK2x9jj3zgPhZ0jQdoqe/edit?usp=drive_link&ouid=116384381532910939364&rtpof=true&sd=true)

+### <span style="color: green;">Use IIITG mail to access the course materials.</span>

+### <span style="color: green;">Use Personal mail will have no access.
+Do not send for request access!!!.</span>

-### Use IIITG mail to access the course materials.
+Use IIITG mail to access the course materials.
 Personal mail will have no access.
 Do not send for request access!!!

 <!--
 | Sl.
 No. | Date of Lecture        | Topics  | Slides   |